prtgit/Library-management-App/README.md

 * However, we have a root user with the following credentials:
 Email: admin@admin.com
 Password: password
+PLEASE DON'T CHANGE THIS.
+WE BEG YOU!! :D
-Sign up as a library member and go to manage users from the root login.
+* Sign up as a library member and go to manage users from the root login.
 You can upgrade your membership to have admin access.

+##View Room Schedule:

+Both Admins and Library Members can view reservation schedule for the day.
+There's a tab to view that!

+##View Booking History:

+Again, you have a tab!

+##Special Cases:(Maintaining Data-integrity at deletion)
+* Deleting a user with an active booking, deletes that booking as well as booking history of the user
+* Deleting a room with bookings, releases those bookings as well as booking history for that room.

-Thank you!!
+##Thank you!!